atom-box/eleventy-base-blog/posts/stories.md

 I'm super facile with __deploying__.
 I impulsively bought three URLs, made an A record at the rackspace, made the DNS forwarding at the Domain Server, SSH'ing in and made a new server block in my Apache at the rack.
 Did that all in less than an hour.
 Without looking ANYTHING up.
 Feels almost crazy that I could do that.
 End result: a URL that had never existed in the history of the world now exists and it says *hello*.

+### Do you like to work hard
+My productivity systems are Pomodoro (check out the one I am building at https://clue.school), Steven Covey, time of day understandings, lists, GTD: Getting Things Done
+My organizing system is iPhone lists.
+My blog.
+My learning system is github.com heatmap.
+And the Cornell Notes reviewing of indexed written notebooks.

 ### Looks great, quickly

 Throwing together a whole clean __style__ I shopped around for "lightweight css template".
 Got a whole framework and a great template.
 Had the whole thing live and serving in production, including writing a bunch of content and figuring out that the icons were from 2017, v4 of fontawesome.
 Did all that in 2 hours.
 I used to take like a week to write the divs, the classes, get Gulpfile working.
 Don't!
 You're not applying for a CSS job!
 Feels great!!